clementchadebec/pyraug/docs/source/advanced/setting_configs.rst

 The :class:`~pyraug.trainers.Trainer` parameters
 ************************************************

-Likewise the VAE models, the instance :class:`~pyraug.trainers.Trainer` is created with default parameters and you can easily amend them the same way it is done for the models.
+Likewise the VAE models, the instance :class:`~pyraug.trainers.Trainer` can be created with default parameters or you can easily amend them the same way it is done for the models.

 Example:
 ~~~~~~~~

-Say you want to train your model for 10 epochs, with no early stopping on the train et and a learning_rate of 1e-1
+Say you want to train your model for 10 epochs, with no early stopping on the train et and a learning_rate of 0.1

 .. code-block:: python